-PHY 2209 Optics & Waves

-PHY 3309 Topics in Quantum Mechanics

-PHY/CH 3315 Phys.
-Chem.
-II: Thermo.

-PHY 4402 Introductory Quantum Mechanics

-CHE 1101 Intro Chem I: Structure & Bonding

-CHE 1101 Intro Chem II: Structure & Bonding CHE 1102 Intro Chem II: Chemical Reactivity

-CSC 1106 Fundamentals of Computing I

-MAT 3304 Differential Equations One course from:

-MAT 2218 Linear Algebra MAT 2219 Calculus III MAT 3316 Complex Analysis
+MAT 2218 Linear Algebra

+MAT 2219 Calculus III

+MAT 3316 Complex Analysis

 PHYSICS - ENGINEERING MAJOR

 This is designed as a five-year program.
-During the first three years, students are enrolled at the College, and during the last two years at an approved engineering school.
-At the present time the College has established programs with the University of Maryland and with Washington University; however, students may elect to attend any accredited engineering school.
+During the first three years, students are enrolled at McDaniel College, and during the last two years at an approved engineering school.
+At the present time the College has established programs with the University of Maryland; however, students may elect to attend any accredited engineering school.

-A special two-year scholarship is available through Washington University (St. Louis), if students follow the five-year pre-engineering program.
-This half-tuition scholarship (worth up to \$14,000) is awarded to qualified students for two years of undergraduate study at Washington University (St. Louis).
-See Dr. Pagonis for more information on the scholarship.

-Successful completion of the program provides students with a Bachelor of Arts degree in Physics from the College and a Bachelor of Science degree in engineering from the engineering school; the College's degree is awarded upon notification by the engineering school that students have met all requirements for the engineering degree.
-During the three years at the College, students must complete 96 semester hours, the basic liberal arts requirements, and the courses listed under Pre-Engineering in this catalog.
+Successful completion of the program provides students with a Bachelor of Arts degree in Physics from McDaniel College and a Bachelor of Science degree in engineering from the engineering school; the College's degree is awarded upon notification by the engineering school that students have met all requirements for the engineering degree.
+During the three years at the College, students must complete 96 semester hours, the Basic Liberal Arts Requirements, and the courses listed under Pre-Engineering in this catalog.
 In addition to these courses, there may be specific courses required by the engineering school to which students wish to transfer.
 Students are urged to select the desired school by the beginning of the sophomore year in order that those requirements can be considered in planning the College program.
 If students are interested in an engineering career, they should also consider the advantages of completing a standard four-year physics major program prior to transfer to an engineering school.
 With two additional years of study at an engineering school, students should complete a bachelor's degree in engineering, and may be able to complete a master's degree in engineering.

 Contact: Dr. Pagonis, Physics

 Physics Course Descriptions (PHY)

 1101, 1102 General Physics I, II

 4. 4 credits

 An introduction to the fundamental phenomena, concepts, and theories of physics.
 The first semester deals with mechanics and heat.
 The second semester deals with electricity and magnetism, wave phenomena, and quantum physics.

 Courses include laboratory.

-Prerequisite: Mathematics 1107 or permission of the instructor.
+Corequisite: Mathematics 1117 or permission of the instructor.
 Natural Science and Mathematics.

+1103 Applied Electronics and Computers

+4 credits

-1103 Applied Electronics and Computers 4 credits An introduction to electronics with emphasis on laboratory applications of electronics.
+An introduction to electronics with emphasis on laboratory applications of electronics.
 The use of microcomputers for data collection and analysis is emphasized.
+Topics include analog

+S

-Topics include analog and digital electronics and uses of the microcomputer in the science laboratory.
+and digital electronics and uses of the microcomputer in the science laboratory.
 No previous experience with electronics is necessary.
 Course includes laboratory.

+1111 Introductory Astronomy

+4 credits

-1111 Introductory Astronomy 4 credits A study of the stars and stellar evolution, the solar systems, galaxies, and cosmology, with emphasis on contemporary topics.
+A study of the stars and stellar evolution, the solar systems, galaxies, and cosmology, with emphasis on contemporary topics.

 Natural Science and Mathematics.